Viewing tasks and task graphs in Snowsight¶

 Retry failed tasks¶

-In Snowsight, you can see previous task run attempts and manually retry failed and canceled task graphs.
+In Snowsight, you can see previous task run attempts and retry failed and canceled task graphs.
 You must have the OPERATE privilege on the task to retry failed and canceled tasks.
 To view previous task run attempts, you also need the same privileges as viewing task history.

 The retry starts only failed and canceled tasks in a graph and does not rerun tasks that have already succeeded.